 From Little League to the Olympics, we all recognize the value of having a coach in sports.

-For that reason, Boettcher Foundation has decided to invest in coaching for the Boettcher community.
-We’ve supported a group of scholar alumni through professional coach training who can now give back to Boettcher Scholars via confidential coaching.
+For that reason, the Boettcher Foundation has decided to invest in coaching for the Boettcher community.
+We’ve supported a group of Scholar Alumni through professional coach training who can now give back to Boettcher Scholars via confidential coaching.
 Coaching has been proven to be one of the most effective means of solidifying growth and leadership development.

 Personally, I’ve had the opportunity to become a certified professional coach as part of the Boettcher Foundation’s coaching corps.
 As a coach, I love to hold the ground and create the space for others to grow in their power.

 My coaching focuses on leadership development and enhancing existing strengths and passions.
 It’s a focused relationship designed to serve the coachee and for them to get more of what they want, accomplish their goals, and make the most positive impact on the world.